fred314159265/TSDZ2-ESP32-PCB/README.md

 #### How can I order the components?

 Upload "TSDZ2-ESP32-Alt_BOM.csv" to the "BOM tool" on LCSC [here](https://lcsc.com/bom.html#/upload).
 Only select quantity and part number columns.
 Be sure to adjust how many USB-to-serial adaptors you require before checking out.
-Also note that currently if you order the PCB before the components you can get a discount on postage with LCSC at checkout.
+Also note that currently if you order the PCB before the components (from JLCPCB) you can get a discount on postage with LCSC at checkout.

-#### How did you curve the track/add teardrops?
+#### How did you curve tracks/add teardrops?

 By using the [KiCAD round tracks](https://github.com/mitxela/kicad-round-tracks) and [teardrops](https://github.com/NilujePerchut/kicad_scripts/tree/master/teardrops) plugins.